Agente Inmobiliario Colegiado API

 A more useful starting point is to separate residential value from tourist-use optionality.
 Residential value depends on comparables, condition, building, floor, light, lift, district demand and a realistic closing price.
 Tourist-use optionality depends on useful months, verifiable net income, file risk, community rules, tax and the later residential exit.

 According to Idealista, the average asking price in Barcelona was 5,221 euros/m2 in April 2026, up 7.1% year on year.
 The same table shows Eixample at 6,439 euros/m2, Ciutat Vella at 4,755 euros/m2, Gracia at 5,570 euros/m2, Sant Marti at 5,062 euros/m2 and Sarria-Sant Gervasi at 7,000 euros/m2.
+To avoid confusing tourist demand with resale value, cross that reference with the Observatori del Turisme a Barcelona, which put visitor spending during the stay at nearly 90 euros per person per day in destination Barcelona.

 These are asking prices, not completion prices.
 But they help size the conversation.
 A sample 70 m2 apartment, using only those published averages, gives these gross references: